benjGam/Response-Normalizer/docs/gestion-rules.md

 - Global normalization rules must be applied to all APIs endpoint as defined (or not) default rules.
 - Global normalization rules should be overwritten by local normalization rules.

+## Local scope normalization rules

+- Local normalization rules can be applied on a specific APIs endpoint.
+  - Local normalization rules can be applied by using Nest metadata decorators on APIs endpoints.